With a few rare exceptions, Canadians don’t pay taxes on online casino winnings. But we do have to put up with the Neighbours…

 Canadians who earn a consistent income may be required to pay taxes on earnings derived from online casinos or any other form of gambling.
 However, this area remains grey as even professional poker players remain exempt (for now).
 The onus to prove that gambling windfalls derived from skill alone and a full-time commitment of employment to achieve the same remain the responsibility of the CRA – and a legal argument the national courts of Canada have consistently frowned upon.
 Day-to-day online casino players in Canada need not give this exception a second thought.

-For Canadian players who struck a jackpot south of the border either in person or online, the 30% cash grab made by the US government can come as a shock.
+For Canadian players who struck a jackpot south of the border in person or online, the 30% cash grab made by the US government can be a shock.
 Depending on the value, the effort to recover some of those funds could be worthwhile and mechanisms exist to pursue that option.
 For the rest of us, perhaps a well-known Canadian proverb is more fitting for our neighbours to the south than Franklin’s; “Good Luck with that…”